Smoking and mental health

 Smoking and schizophrenia

-People with schizophrenia are three times more likely to smoke than other people and they tend to smoke more heavily.
-One of the most common explanations of this is that people with schizophrenia use smoking to control or manage some of the symptoms associated with their illness and to reduce some of the side effects of their medication.
+People with schizophrenia are three times more likely to smoke than other people and tend to smoke more heavily.
+It’s likely this is because people with schizophrenia use smoking to control or manage some of the symptoms associated with their illness and reduce some of the side effects of their medication.

-A recent study has shown that there could be a causal link between smoking and schizophrenia.
-However, there are various factors which may increase the risk for developing schizophrenia and further research is needed to fully understand the link and causal pathway.
+A recent study has shown smoking may increase the risk of developing schizophrenia.
+However, further research is needed to fully understand how the two are linked.

 Ways to help you quit

-Stopping smoking suddenly through willpower alone ('going cold turkey') is the least effective way to quit.
-Stopping is more likely to be successful if you plan ahead, have support and choose the right time to try.
-Your attempt is less likely to work if you are feeling unstable, experiencing a crisis or undergoing significant changes in your life, you’re less likely to quit.
+Stopping smoking suddenly through willpower alone is the least effective way to quit.
+If you plan ahead, have support and choose the right time to try, you’re more likely to be successful.
+If you’re feeling unstable, experiencing a crisis or undergoing significant changes in your life, you’re less likely to quit.

-To prepare for change, think about your relationship with smoking.
-Understanding the effect that it has on you can boost your motivation to quit.
-Think about what you will gain by not smoking, for instance better physical health, fresher breath, improved concentration and more money in your pocket to spend on other things.
-You may find it helpful to write this down as a reminder of why you want to stop.
+Think about your relationship with smoking.
+Write down what you will gain by not smoking, such as better physical health, fresher breath, improved concentration and more money to spend on other things.

-Because smoking is often used as a way of coping, smokers need other ways of dealing with stress, anxiety or other problems if they want to stop smoking.
-Methods that people have found helpful include meditation and breathing exercises, regular exercise, cutting down on alcohol, eating a well-balanced diet, acupuncture and clinical hypnosis.
-Counselling or talking things through with a supportive friend or family member and religious or spiritual activities can also help.
+If you use smoking to cope with stress, you’ll need to find other ways to deal with it.
+Some things people find helpful are meditation and breathing exercises, regular exercise, cutting down on alcohol, eating a well-balanced diet, acupuncture and hypnosis.
+Counselling or simply talking to a supportive friend, family member or religious or spiritual leader can also help.

 Nicotine replacement therapy and medication